KatherineMEnright/BlancheAmes/README.md

 ## The Women's Health Advocate, Patron & Administrator

-One such cause to which Blanche was devoted was the fight for the right of Massachusetts women to access contraceptives and birth control, a crucial women's health issue.
-In ?? year, Blanche co-founded the Birth Control League of Massachusetts, and served as its president for ??? years.
-The pamphlet to the right is among the print materials related to the campaign that Blanche collected....the same folder includes a copy of the papal decree...and Blanche's two-page rebuttal addressed to ..the citizens of Boston...pleading the public not to let Roman Catholic religious doctrine dictate the matter of public health.
+One such cause to which Blanche was devoted was the fight for the right of Massachusetts women to access contraceptives and birth control, which she saw a crucial women's health issue.
+In 1916, Blanche co-founded the Birth Control League of Massachusetts, and served as its president for 19 years a years. older includes a copy of the papal decree.. s.and Blanche's two-page rebuttal addressed to .."my dear fellow-citizens" of Masachussetts...pleading the public not to let Roman Catholic religious doctrine dictate the matter of public health..Senate Bill No. 43 at the MA State House in 1931.
+"We who are not members of the Catholic Church cannot submit to its domination in this case without sacriciing the lives andhelah of married women and their babies." [] The pamphlet to the right is among the print materials related to the campaign that Blanche collected, this time for a referendum on contraceptive use in 1942.
+Therw was a long road still ahead, as birth control did not become legalized in Massachusetts until 1966. [^]

 <param ve-image
        fit="contain"